 - Numbness or feelings of disconnection

-Many people experiencing the effects of trauma also have physical symptoms.
+Many people experiencing the effects of this also have physical symptoms.
 These may include sleep problems, nightmares, fatigue, racing heartbeat, aches, pains and muscle tension.
 Therefore, as you can see, the combined psychological, emotional and physical effects are wide-ranging and disruptive.
 But therapy can help.

 Types of Trauma